 Brian

-Those little allen bolts holding the starter cover on are really bad biggrin had to hit them with a chisel to get them moving lol
+Those little allen bolts holding the starter cover on are really bad had to hit them with a chisel to get them moving lol

 The flywheel puller just didn't work it ripped itself to bits instantly but the rear axle bolt got it out straightaway...

+Not sure if the end float is normal on the cams, i couldn't find any specs in the manual for them.
 The bearing journals do have the slightest bit of movement but pretty sure they are within spec (i have no means to measure it)

 So what's next then...

+Heres a silly idea : when i stripped it down i noticed the front pipe is touching a part of the clutch cover.
 Listening to one of the above vids again i'm not so sure lol I know i'm clutching at straws here ha ha but possible: Yes?
 No?
-I'd feel very silly if it was something like thatbiggrin
+I'd feel very silly if it was something like that

 There is normally quite a bit of end float on the cams.
 The timing chain centres it all up.
 Can't really see from the video but there shouldn't be any perceptible up and down movement on the cam shafts.
 The problem is usually a bit of galling on the journals that locks the camshaft tight so that it doesn't turn at all.